Skilled, Strategic Legal Guidance In Brevard County Asset Division

 By contrast, anything obtained by either spouse prior to marriage is considered separate property.
 Certain assets acquired during the marriage may also be considered separate, such as gifts or inheritances given to only one spouse.

-An important thing to keep in mind is that there are perhaps hundreds of rules governing certain kinds of assets including some mentioned above.
+An important thing to keep in mind is that there are perhaps hundreds of rules governing certain kinds of assets, including some of the ones mentioned above.
 Therefore, some assets that may normally be classified as separate could be reclassified as marital, and vice versa.

 Contact Us To Discuss Your Property Division Needs

-Based in Satellite Beach, Florida, Lesley Turmelle Abbott, P.A., serves clients throughout Brevard County and surrounding areas.
-To learn more about how our experienced attorney can help you, give us a call at 321-253-2275 or reach out online.
+Based in Satellite Beach, Lesley Turmelle Abbott, P.A., serves clients throughout the area including Viera, Rockledge, Suntree, and beyond.
+To learn more about how our experienced attorney can help you, give us a call at 321-966-4375 or reach out online.